 - Appeal against the abatement notice

 - The grounds of appeal against an abatement notice

 - Costs after an appeal to the magistrates court

 - Costs after an appeal to the Crown Court

 - Orders following a criminal conviction – penalties, compensation, costs and appeals

 - Section 82 of the EPA 1990 – persons aggrieved of a statutory nuisance

 - Alternative routes of appeal

-The processes available under Part III, Environmental Protection Act 1990 (“EPA 1990”) are intended to provide a relatively speedy and cheap means to secure the prevention or abatement of the effects of certain nuisances arising on land.
+The processes available under Part III, Environmental Protection Act 1990 (“EPA 1990”) are intended to provide a relatively speedy and cheap means to secure the prevention or abatement of the effects of certain nuisances arising mainly on land.